Akulshr/dotnetcore/README.md

 `kubectl apply -f .\deploy.yaml`

+To expose public IP address, run below comand:

 `kubectl apply -f .\service.yaml`

+Note: Since you are running K8s on your local laptop, you can access website on localhost.

 Execute below command to verify if pod is up and running

 `kubectl get pods`

+Execute below commands to verify of service is up and running exposing public IP:

+`kubectl get svc`

 To see pod deployment description: